How to Stop Shoes From Rubbing Achilles

 On the other hand, you don’t want your shoes to be too loose.
 If your heel pops in and out of your shoe when you walk, it’s bound to rub the skin.
 Even a slight movement can cause irritation.

 There are several ways to customize the fit of your shoes.
-Adding insoles is often the first step.
+Adding custom insoles is often the first step.
 Insoles raise your foot slightly.
 You might shift your foot enough that the shoe doesn’t rub on the same part of your heel as it used to.

 This can provide you with some relief if you already have a blister or sore spot.
 It can also make your shoes fit better, reducing friction down the road.